Dog Training Workshops 2017

 When he says dog training workshops I just know it means more work for me.
 He’s always bringing problem dogs to see me that, quite frankly, are just uncouth ruffians.
 Ill-mannered, unsocialised and aggressive dogs and very badly-behaved.

-He then expects me and the new girl Fliss the Collie to help calm them down and show them how to behave.
+He then expects me, Fliss the Collie and Olly the Labradoodle to help calm them down and show them how to behave.

 What a cheek!
 It’s a diabolical liberty.